zircleUI/docs/docs/api/z-list.md

 As you maybe have noted, each item is a `z-spot` so its same properties applies here.
 However, there is an especial property you need to define: `index`

 ### Items view
 It is possible to define a view to go for each item.
 To achieve taht you need to use the property `toView`.
 This property has the same behavouir that `z-spot`.
-Thats means that you can define a view pointing to a name using just a `string`or you can pass params using an `object`.
+Thats means that you can define a view using just a `string`or you can pass params using an `object`.

-In the tutorial there are to examples if you want to see in action.
+In the tutorial there are to examples if you want to see in action.[>](#)

-In case you pass `params` zircle allow to catch the params given using `$zircle.getParams()`in you items view.
+In case you pass `params` **zircle ui** allows to catch the params given using `$zircle.getParams()`in you items view.

 ## Usage
-Populate the property `collection` with an array of elements and define how many items per page you want to show using the property `per-page`.
+Populate the property `items` with an array of elements and define how many items per page you want to show using the property `per-page`.

 ```vue{3-12}
 <template>